 Team 694 has often performed demonstrations at alumni reunions at our school.
 This year, we showcased our past robots while several alumni enjoyed the thrill of driving our 2004 robot, Larry, around the school lobby.
 We even went beyond our original expectations by having several willing team members conduct tours of the building on short notice, including our robotics lab where we conveyed knowledge of the robotics program to interested listeners.
 We were later commended by the alumni for our knowledge and gracious manners.

-In addition, Team 694 often performs other demonstrations at our school to emphasize the importance of the robotics program.
-This year, we showcased our 2005 robot, Yvette, on stage to the awe of hundreds of incoming freshmen and their parents.
-Later on, we let students drive a VEX robot around the hallways as we answered questions from prospective members about the team.
-Hopefully we will see many of the same faces again at our newbie meetings next fall.
+In addition, Team 694 often performs other demonstrations at our school, such as at the open house, to emphasize the importance of the robotics program.
+This year, we showcased our 2016 robot, DEStiny, on stage to the awe of hundreds of incoming freshmen and their parents.
+Through this, we hope that Robotics will be one of their reasons for choosing Stuyvesant.

 Over the years, Team 694 has been featured in numerous demonstrations, shows and the media.
 One of our more notable appearances includes Wired Magazine’s 2006 NEXTFEST Demonstration, where our 2006 robot, Joshua, played mock matches of the game, “Aim High”, while thousands of spectators observed.
 StuyPulse has gone on to present at the World Financial Center in 2004, among other places.
 In 2008, we were invited to showcase FIRST Robotics at the first annual World Science Fair held in Washington Square Park.
 Every year, we regularly present on-stage at the TriBeCa film festival and also on the street where we have our fundraising booksale.
 Recently, we have also appeared at Sony Wonder Fair, the NASA events, Maker Faire, and various local events.
 In the midst of busy demonstrations, we also try to increase our government’s interest in the robotics programs and FIRST through presentations and by inviting local politicians to the exciting competitions.